Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: Discussion

-Should {\Nu} be expected to grow more slowly than $\Ra^{1/2}$, however, to confirm so rigorously by means of upper bounds will require going beyond the background method.
-To provide evidence that the scaling exponent in~\eqref{e:AnalyticalBound} cannot be improved with the background method, we optimized $L$, $a$, $b$, and $\phi(z)$ numerically using {\QUINOPT}~\cite{Fantuzzi2017tac,quinopt}.
-We considered domains with period $2\pi$ and $10\pi$ in both horizontal directions, respectively, and the corresponding optimal bounds on {\Nu} are compared to the analytic bound~\eqref{e:AnalyticalBound} in Fig.~\ref{f:bound}.
+Should numerical simulations in three dimensions suggest that {\Nu} grows more slowly than $\Ra^{1/2}$, the challenge will be to improve the scaling exponents in~\eqref{e:AnalyticalBound}--\eqref{e:BoundRa}.
+The argument by~\citet{Whitehead2012} may be adapted to study the infinite-{\Pran} limit, but cannot be used at finite {\Pran}.
+Moreover, at finite {\Pran} it does not seem sufficient to consider a more sophisticated choice of $a$, $b$, and $\phi(z)$ in the functional~\eqref{e:V}.
+To provide evidence of this fact, we used {\QUINOPT}~\citep{Fantuzzi2017tac,quinopt} to maximise the constant $L$ (and, consequently, minimise the eventual bound $\Nu\leq L^{-1}$) over all constants $a$, $b$ and functions $\phi(z)$ that make the functionals in~\eqref{e:S0} and~\eqref{e:Sk} positive semidefinite.
+We considered domains with period $2\pi$ and $10\pi$ in both horizontal directions, respectively, and the corresponding optimal bounds on {\Nu} are compared to the analytic bound~\eqref{e:AnalyticalBound} in figure~\ref{f:bound}{\it(a)}.
 For both values of the horizontal period a least-square power-law fit to the numerical results for $\R\geq 10^6$ returns $L^{-1}\approx 0.325\,\R^{0.33}$.
-Moreover, as illustrated in the bottom panel of Fig.~\ref{f:bound} for $\R=10^5$, the optimal $\phi(z)$ closely resembles the analytical profile sketched in Fig.~\ref{f:phi}: approximately linear with slope $a+b$ in the bulk and decreasing near the top and bottom boundaries.
+Moreover, as illustrated in figure~\ref{f:bound}{\it(b)} for $\R=10^5$, the optimal $\phi(z)$ closely resembles the analytical profile sketched in figure~\ref{f:phi}: it is approximately linear with slope $a+b$ in the bulk and it decreases near the top and bottom boundaries.
 This strongly suggests that carefully tuning $a$, $b$, and $\phi(z)$ can only improve the prefactor in~\eqref{e:AnalyticalBound}.

-Lowering the scaling exponent, if at all possible, therefore demands a different approach, such as constructing a more general functional than~\eqref{e:V} for the auxiliary functional method.
+Lowering the scaling exponent for three-dimensional RB convection at finite Prandtl number, if at all possible, will therefore demand a different approach.
+Recently, \Citet{Tobasco2017arxiv} have proven that the auxiliary functional method gives arbitrarily sharp bounds on maximal time averages for systems governed by ordinary differential equations.
+This gives hope that progress may be achieved in the context of RB convection if a more general functional than~\eqref{e:V} is considered.
+The resulting bounding problem will inevitably be harder to tackle with purely analytical techniques, but the viability of this approach may be assessed with computer-assisted investigation based on sum-of-squares programming \citep[see, e.g.,][]{Goulart2012,Chernyshenko2014a,Fantuzzi2016siads,Goluskin2016}.
+Another option is to try and lower the bound proven here through the study of optimal ``wall-to-wall'' transport problems~\citep{Hassanzadeh2014,Tobasco2017}.
+Exactly how much these alternative bounding techniques can improve on the background method and advance our ability to derive a rigorous quantitative description of hydrodynamic systems is the subject of ongoing research.